You are listening to the Sean Hannity Radio Show podcast.

 Now, for most people, that means they really can't even use the health care that they have in Obamacare.

-And so what Chris told me was not only when we go to the doctor, do we have to pay so much for our premium, but almost everything we do, we're paying out of pocket because we've got such a large deductible.
+And so what Chris told me was, not only when we go to the doctor, do we have to pay so much for our premium, but almost everything we do, we're paying out of pocket because we've got such a large deductible.

-So basically, I'm paying a lot of money for health care plan that doesn't work for me.
+So basically, I'm paying a lot of money for a health care plan that doesn't work for me.

 Please provide relief for my family.